The Complexity of Approximating Bounded-Degree Boolean \sharp CSP: Simulating equality

-Note that every variable in $I'$ either occurs exactly once in an $\Reqk[i]$-constraint and exactly once in a $\Gamma$-constraint or occurs in no $\Reqk[i]$ constraints and at most $d$ times in $\Gamma$-constraints.
-Since $\Gamma$ $d$-simulates equality, we can replace the $\Reqk[i]$-constraints with $(\Gamma \cup \GammaPin)$-constraints, using fresh auxiliary variables for each equality to give an instance $I''$ of $\numCSP(\Gamma \cup \GammaPin)$ with degree $d$.
+Note that every variable in $I'$ either occurs exactly once in an equality constraint (one of the form $\Reqk[i](\xbar)$) and exactly once in a $\Gamma$-constraint or occurs in no equality constraints and at most $d$ times in $\Gamma$-constraints.
+Since $\Gamma$ $d$-simulates equality, we can replace the equality constraints with $(\Gamma \cup \GammaPin)$-constraints, using fresh auxiliary variables for each equality, to give an instance $I''$ of $\numCSP(\Gamma \cup \GammaPin)$ with degree $d$.
 There is some constant $m$, depending only on the number and arities of the equality constraints in $I'\!$, such that $Z(I'') = mZ(I')$.
 Since $m$ can be computed in polynomial time, we have an AP-reduction. \end{proof}